Tim2190/news_check/README.md

 For better keyword extraction you can install `sentence-transformers` and `keybert` once they support your Python version.
 Until then the application will fall back to a simple TF‑IDF based extractor.
+The fallback uses unigrams and bigrams with Russian stop words and is designed not to fail on very short texts.